Choosing Toys to Delight Your Grasping and Giggling 3-6 month olds

 yellow egg beside yellow egg on white textile

-It seemed like this little stage arrived fast, and I all of a sudden needed something besides a play mat and things hanging above them!
+It seemed like this little stage arrived fast, and all of a sudden I needed something besides a play mat and things hanging above them!
 As they learned to roll over and reach for things, I added some fun toys and books to interact with.
-Here are my favorites (and yes, some are followed by affiliate links!) :
+Here are my favorites!
+(Underlined products are connected to affiliate links--thank you for supporting Camp Granna!)

 The biggest ticket item I got for this stage was the Baby Einstein Neptune's Ocean Discovery Activity Baby Jumper.
 It gave me so many minutes during the day to get a few things done while they played with all of the various things on the deck of it, and it has great music.
 I also loved this one because it bounces, and brought lots of laughs for the boys:) My daughter has the Skip Hop Baby Activity Center, and she is very happy with it, and it takes up a little less room.